tajpouria/React-Testing-app--Jest-basics-Comments-/README.md

 ## Tools i'm used :

-Jest, Enzyme ,React , ReactDOM , Redux , React-Redux , Axios , Redux-Promise , Moxios
+Jest, Enzyme ,React , ReactDOM , Redux , React-Redux , Axios , Redux-Promise , Moxios ,
+React-Router-DOM 'update march 28 '

 ## What's the Purpuse ?

 This is Simple Comment Box and List application also fetch some fake data!<br>
 But what is important i'm focus on testing side of application and wrap this repo a whole bunch of commits that i think describe my Target bettet!!

+## UPDATE :: March 28

+I'm write out an High order component `HOC` <br>
+in order to check SingIn status also using `react-router-dom`

 ### `npm run build`